ctlee/BioChemCoRe-2018/docs/system-prep/tutorial.md

 To save the whole system, right click the minimized entry in the Entry List and select `Export > Structures`, then save this as `<your protein name>_maestro.pdb`.

 To save the ligand, go to the Structure Hierarchy listing below the Entry List.
 Expand the object corresponding to your final prepared protein, then Expand "Ligands", and right click the ligand and select "Copy to New Entry".
 Now, right click on the new entry (should be called "Structure##") in the Entry List and select `Export > Structures`.
 Save this as `<your ligand name>_maestro.mol2`.

+Before leaving Maestro, you should learn your ligand's 3-character name.
+View just the ligand by itself.
+Make sure that Maestro is in residue sleecting mode (There will be a big "R" in the top left corner of the screen).
+Then, click on your ligand to select it.
+In the bottom center of the screen, there should be a

 <!-- Also, this is the time to determine the net charge on your ligand.
 View just the ligand by itself.
 Make sure that Maestro is in residue sleecting mode (There will be a bit "R" in the top left corner of the screen).
 Then, click on your ligand to select it.
 The net charge should be shown at the bottom of the screen next to the word "Charge".
 For most of you this should be 0, but write it down just in case. -->